dan-mccabe/ebusopt/README.md

   * `scripts`
     * Scripts that run source code from the other directories, e.g. for journal paper case studies.
   * `vis`
-    * Visualization code
+    * Visualization functions used for various purposes, e.g., plotting BEB trips.
   * `zebra`
     * Source code of ZEBRA app.
+The version of ZEBRA in this repository is in development status with some additional features beyond what's included in the production app, and all features might not work as expected.

 ## Setup
 Some configuration is needed prior to running the code in this repository.
 In particular, some of the code relies on public APIs that require a key for usage.
 Because these APIs have limited usage allowed before they start incurring costs, users of this repo need to provide their own API keys.
-These API keys should be stored in a `.env` file in the root directory of the repo (i.e., `beb_chargers/.env`).
+These API keys should be stored in a `.env` file in the root directory of the repo (i.e., `ebusopt/.env`).
 We use the `python-dotenv` package to read these in as environment variables where needed.

 The `.env` file should be formatted as follows with the following entries: